Looking for an unusual Bermuda shore excursion? The Hidden Gems Tour will take you to Tom Moore’s Jungle on the eastern end of Bermuda.

 It took us almost an hour to get to our destination, and Angel quickly acclimated to having a different driver.
 By the middle of the ride, Angel would point out where to stop, and Dee would often chime in with additional information.

-My second doubt was that the palm tree is 500 years old.
-Well, it’s a possibility, as certain palms could live that long, but it sounds like it’s very rare.
-The native palmettos don’t live anywhere close to that long.
-It’s more likely that the tree was younger when Moore sat under it, or it’s a completely different tree.
+I had some doubts that the palm tree we saw is 500 years old.
+Bermuda’s native palmettos don’t live anywhere close to that long.
+It’s more likely that the tree was young when Moore sat under it, or it’s a completely different tree.

 Angel told us that the formations in this cave are in their natural state, as opposed to the formations in the famous Crystal Caves.
 Although they are the same type, the Crystal Caves formations have been polished to reveal the inner minerals!

 Cave swimming and cliff jumping

 We continued on to visit the swimming hole in another part of the cave.
 But before we ventured inside, Angel took our lunch orders to call into the restaurant.

 She then encouraged us to jump off the rocks into the small pool.
 With our painful sunburns, I was too nervous that I would scratch my skin on the rocks while jumping into the water.
 I told her about our concerns, and Angel showed us where we could ease ourselves in.